ArtOfIllusion/ArtOfIllusion/docs/manual/managing_images.rst

 :|usedimg|:     **Paper clip:** A texture or a material is using the image.

-                *- Images that are in use can not be deleted.*
+                *- Images that are in use cannot be deleted.*

 :|linkedimg|:   **Chain:** This image is linked from an external file.